jhauga/.github/README.md

 The site [practicing.xyz](https://practicing.xyz) started out as taking notes while learning to code (_now I call it programming_).
 May main goal then (_and now_) was to learn to make WordPress themes.
 It grew, then the website came.
 Over time I found it was useful to reference, so I started sharing it.
 Then learned more about the open source; became more interested in contributing; learned I needed to learn GitHub; and now here I am - posting repos on GitHub.
 Hopefully posting repos others find useful as a learning/reference tool.

-But the heart of the site is this - it is a dummy site; not a real project.
-I plan to make open source stuff and contribute more (_if they'll have me_) in the future.
-While doing so I will probably keep the site updated with snippets and reference documents.
-The gitHub repositories on [@isocialPractice](https://github.com/isocialPractice) are like the site; a learning resource.